the-working-party/liquid-docs/README.md

 ## Contribution

+To contribute please note:
-Most of the logic is kept in the rust code base to keep this library fast and efficient.
+- As much of the logic as possible is kept in the rust code base to keep this library fast and efficient.
+JS is only used to interface with the filesystem as WASI isn't mature enough yet.
+- We use the definitions of the upstream [Shopify/theme-liquid-docs](https://raw.githubusercontent.com/Shopify/theme-liquid-docs/main/data/objects.json) repo to detect valid types.
+This is checked in a [Github action](./.github/workflows/update_shopify_objects.yml) once a day and if changes are found a PR is generated automatically.

 ## Releases